padmaksha18/ARM3Dnet/README.md

-# spatio-temporal-covid-forecasting_2021
+# Steps to run spatio-temporal-covid-forecasting_2021 repo:

-Run datapreprocess_time_series.py to preprocess the NYT covid data.
+1. Run datapreprocess_time_series.py to preprocess the NYT covid data.

-Run train_d3_armnet.ipynb to generate the dynamic covariates and also to train and test forecasts on the model.
+2. Run train_d3_armnet.ipynb to generate the dynamic covariates and also to train the model on the data.

+3. Run evaluate.py to get the test results in the forecasting range.

-Covariates created already for 5 months mobility data and stored in data folder.
+Dynamic Covariates created already for 6 months and stored in data folder.